oletizi/avi-docs/src/site/docs/16.3/vip-allocation-using-ipam-or-dns/index.md

   <ol>
    <li>Click Add Subnet.</li>
    <li>Enter the subnet address, in the following format: 9.9.9.0/24</li>
    <li>Click Add Static IP address pool.
-Vantage will allocate IP addresses from this pool.
+Avi Vantage will allocate IP addresses from this pool.
 For example, 9.9.9.100-9.9.9.200.</li>
    <li>Repeat steps 1-3 for adding more subnets to choose IPs from for a VirtualService under the same network object.</li>
    <li>Click Save.</li>
    <li>Repeat for each network to be used for IP address allocation</li>